 Dragonfish bingo sites

 have a responsive mobile version which is automatically loaded when you try to access the site from a phone or tablet.
-Some also have iOS and/or Android apps (the kind that are HTML5 inside a wrapper).
+Some also have iOS and/or Android apps but these are not genuine apps - all they do is install a shortcut to the mobile site on the phone.
 It's quite common for there to be exclusive mobile and tablet only bingo rooms and promotions.
 The mobile bingo works in portrait mode only and displays a small number of tickets.
 Chat is accessible via a pop-up but with the chat open it is not possible to see the game being played.

 The tablet version puts everything including the chat and mini games back on the same screen and during 2017 many Dragonfish bingo sites started offering the tablet version on the desktop as an alternative to the classic lobby.

 Virtue Fusion / Playtech